 The patches can be processed in reverse order.
 In that case, given a patch P, all the blocks that are covered by its bounding box and that were not already assigned to a previous patch belong to P.

+Description of visual quality improvement methods

+Shape reconstruction

+High gradient points separation

+The geometry gradient of a patch is calculated to determine points to be separated.
+This method aims to fill holes caused by projecting points to the same location on a 2D plane, which allows to reduce the number of missed points, and improve the visual quality of the reconstructed point cloud.